RobertKofler/deviaTE/doc/WALKTHROUGH.md

 deviaTE_plot --input jockey_dmel.fastq.fused.sort.bam.DMLINEJA
 ```

-this will first trim, map and filter the reads, which yields an alignment file called `jockey_dmel.fastq.fused.sort.bam`
+The reads will be trimmed, mapped, filtered and an alignment file called `jockey_dmel.fastq.fused.sort.bam` will be created.
-then the tool collects the quantitative information and calculates estimators, which produces the output table `jockey_dmel.fastq.fused.sort.bam.DMLINEJA`.
+Next, the tool estimates the abundance as well as the diversity of TEs and reports the results in the output table `jockey_dmel.fastq.fused.sort.bam.DMLINEJA`.
 For a detailed description of this output, see below.
 Finally a visualization is produced, resulting in an illustration of jockey that should look like [this](https://github.com/W-L/deviaTE/blob/master/example/jockey_dmel.fastq.DMLINEJA.pdf)